HL7/fhir-ichom-breast-cancer-ig/design-doctorine.md

   * more concrete implementation guides will be needed here for actual implementation that fix them
 * the binding of the valuesets will be set to required to represent the ICHOM BC set
 * in case of drug treatments, such as hormonal and immunotherapy, we will cover all the different types of medication resources and have implementers decide for themselves what fits their needs.
 * for the TNM staging of breastcancer we decided to use the stage element in Condition and slice it into six different types to accommodate the clinical and pathological TNM stages.
-This way we deviate from the way mCODE profiled the TNM scores, which we need to discuss with them.
+This way we deviate from the way mCODE profiled the TNM scores.
+We decided to do this because using observations as TNM scores (like mCODE did) seemed cumbersome here.
+We still need to discuss this with mCODE to discover the reason (and context) of their choice to use observations to profile TNM scoring.

 ## Terminology